 Is CBD Oil Haram or Halal?

 It seems that CBD oil seems to be everywhere at the moment and everyone on social media is singing its praises claiming it to be the cure for just about everything going.
-But let’s take a look at what it consists of and is CBD oil Halal or Haram?
+Particularly, as it’s now so easy to get CBD online, people really do think it’s helping them.
+But let’s take a look at what it consists of and is CBD oil Haram or Halal?

 So, there are two main types of CBD oil available.
 One which contains THC – a product that can get you high – and one without.
 Currently in the UK any CBD oil containing THC is banned thus, more and more people over here, including researchers and healthcare providers, are claiming that CBD is entirely safe to use, by both adults and children so we will focus on the non-THC, legal form of CBD oil.